solo-io/gloo/docs/content/guides/observability/grafana/dashboards/_index.md

 ## Dynamically Generated Dashboards
-Gloo Enterprise's observability component generates a dashboard per watched upstream.
+Gloo Edge Enterprise's observability component generates a dashboard per watched upstream.
 These dashboards are updated and recreated every time an upstream changes.
 It renders a Go template that can be found in a configmap, which gets loaded into the `observability` pod's env at startup:

 ```bash
 ~ > kubectl -n gloo-system get cm glooe-observability-config -o yaml | head -n 10